Japanese name – Meshimakobu

 Uniquely among the medicinal mushrooms, the Chinese Pharmacopoeia describes the energy of P. linteus as Cold and ascribes to it an extensive range of indications, including: cancer, diabetes, HIV, angina, leucorrhoea, diarrhoea and accelerated wound healing.

-Research has focussed on P. linteus’ polysaccharide and proteoglycan components although it also contains a number of flavonoid-like polyphenol pigments with antioxidant, anti-inflammatory, cytotoxic and anti-viral effects4.
+Research has focused on P. linteus’ polysaccharide and proteoglycan components although it also contains a number of flavonoid-like polyphenol pigments with antioxidant, anti-inflammatory, cytotoxic and anti-viral effects4.

 CANCER – Interest in the potential of P. linteus in cancer therapy has been stimulated by recent reports of remarkable effects in a number of cancer patients taking it.
 One case reported dramatic remission in a hormone refractory prostate cancer with rapidly progressive bone metastasis5, while in a second a 65 year old man with a large hepatocellular cancer and metastasis in the skull, sternum and ribs, who declined all treatment except radiation for the painful frontal bone mass in favour of P. linteus, experienced spontaneous regression of the tumours6.
 In a third case spontaneous regression of hepatocellular cancer with multiple lung metastasis was linked to consumption of P. linteus mycelium (no conventional therapy undertaken)7.